-More specifically, the first criteria is that the area has to be home to a minimum of 1,500 species of plants being endemic to that region¹.
+More specifically, the first criteria is that the area has to be home to a minimum of 1,500 species of plants being endemic to that region .
 In other words, these 1,500 plant species can only be found in that region to qualify as a hotspot.

-In the Asian-Pacific, there are 14 hotspots³.
+In the Asian-Pacific, there are 14 hotspots .
 This region includes the hotspots found on land and also the locations identified on the various Pacific Ocean islands.
 These hotspots include popular islands including New Zealand and the Philippines .

-In South America, the mighty amazon rainforest in Brazil and the Andes mountain chain account for much of the world’s most impressive and richest ecosystems³.
+In South America, the mighty Amazon rainforest in Brazil and the Andes mountain chain account for much of the world’s most impressive and richest ecosystems .

 Europe and Central Asia